mirfan899/sppas/sppas/doc/08_changes/85_newlyadult.md

 - IPUs segmentation: debug in fixing automatically the threshold for the search of silences (can't be negative!)
 - Annotations: improved messages for the procedure outcome report
 - Annotations: Text normalization and Phonetization based on anndata API instead of annotationdata
+- Annotations: Syllabification re-programmed and now based on anndata API

 #### Resources:

-- French syllabification rules updated to be compliant with the new phoneset (version 1.9.6)
+- French syllabification rules updated to be compliant with the new phoneset (since version 1.9.6)

 #### Documentation